sonata-nfv/son-catalogue/README.md

 ### Lead developers

-The following lead developers are responsible for this repository:
++The following lead developers are responsible for this repository and have admin rights.
+They can, for example, merge pull requests.

-* Shuaib Siddiqui (shuaibsiddiqui)
+- Shuaib Siddiqui (shuaibsiddiqui)

-* Daniel Guija (dang03)
+- Daniel Guija (dang03)